Welcome to The PCOS Resource Guide!

 While I’m not against medicine, I am focusing on the body’s own ability to correct imbalances and heal itself without medical intervention, not something our current medical model is designed to support.

-Allowing the body to do what it knows how to do will take time -- at least six months -- before you may see results.
+Allowing the body to do what it knows how to do will take time -- at least six months -- before you may see consistent results.

 What do you keep choosing instead of what you really want?